If reputation is the currency of whether people trust you or not, and you do not have any reviews online, how else are they going to trust you?

 Now, capturing and correlating the trails of information that we leave in different places is a massive challenge, but one we’re being asked to figure out.
 What the likes of Sebastian are starting to rightfully ask is, shouldn’t they own their reputation data?
 Shouldn’t the reputation that he’s personally invested on building on Airbnb mean that it should travel with him from one community to another?
 What I mean by this is, say he started selling second-hand books on Amazon.
 Why should he have to start from scratch?
 It’s a bit like when I moved from New York to Sydney.
 It was ridiculous.
 I couldn’t get a mobile phone plan because my credit history didn’t travel with me.
 I was essentially a ghost in the system.

 Now I’m not suggesting that the next stage of the reputation economy is about adding up multiple ratings into some kind of empty score.
 People’s lives are too complex, and who wants to do that?
 I also want to be clear that this isn’t about adding up tweets and likes and friends in a clout-like fashion.
-Those guys are measuring influence, not behaviors that indicate our trustworthiness.
+Those guys are measuring influence, not behaviours that indicate our trustworthiness.

 But the most important thing that we have to keep in mind is that reputation is largely contextual.
 Just because Sebastian is a wonderful host does not mean that he can assemble Ikea furniture.
 The big challenge is figuring out what data makes sense to pull, because the future’s going to be driven by a smart aggregation of reputation, not a single algorithm.
-It’s only a matter of time before we’ll be able to perform a Facebook- or Google-like search and see a complete picture of someone’s behaviors in different contexts over time.
-I envision a realtime stream of who has trusted you, when, where and why, your reliability on TaskRabbit, your cleanliness as a guest on Airbnb, the knowledge that you display on Quora or [unclear], they’ll all live together in one place, and this will live in some kind of reputation dashboard that will paint a picture of your reputation capital.
+It’s only a matter of time before we’ll be able to perform a Facebook- or Google-like search and see a complete picture of someone’s behaviours in different contexts over time.
+I envision a Realtime stream of who has trusted you, when, where and why, your reliability on TaskRabbit, your cleanliness as a guest on Airbnb, the knowledge that you display on Quora or [unclear], they’ll all live together in one place, and this will live in some kind of reputation dashboard that will paint a picture of your reputation capital.

 Now this is a concept that I’m currently researching and writing my next book on, and currently define as the worth of your reputation, your intentions, capabilities and values across communities and marketplaces.
 This isn’t some far-off frontier.
-There are actually a wave of startups like Connect.Me and Legit and TrustCloud that are figuring out how you can aggregate, monitor and use your online reputation.
+There are actually a wave of start-ups like Connect.Me and Legit and TrustCloud that are figuring out how you can aggregate, monitor and use your online reputation.

 Now, I realize that this concept may sound a little Big Brother to some of you, and yes, there are some enormous transparency and privacy issues to solve, but ultimately, if we can collect our personal reputation, we can actually control it more, and extract the immense value that will flow from it.